rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

         What is different between the output of the rpm -q kernel command - before and after you installed the new kernel?

-12. We are done with using RPM to manage Kernel packages on the system directly.
+12. We are done with using RPM to manage kernel packages on the system directly.
     Uninstall the latest kernel package that you downloaded and installed.
-    For this, you'll need to specify the exact and correct name-epoch-version-release-architecture (NEVRA) info for the Kernel and its associated dependencies that you want   to uninstall.
+    For this, you'll need to specify the exact and correct name-epoch-version-release-architecture (NEVRA) info for the kernel and its associated dependencies that you want   to uninstall.
 Type:

     ```bash
     [root@localhost ~]# rpm -e \